Yes, I want to know if your project is written in Rust

 • DaVinci Resolve for video editing.

-• Fastmail + IWantMyName for personal email.
+• Fastmail + Porkbun for personal email.

 I've had friends ask me for recommendations for software.
 They ask me this because I am a hollow person who has spent too much of my life on the computer.
 I love when people ask me these questions, because my strong opinions on software are usually otherwise "offputting" and considered a "personality flaw".